Pat Loika: Biography

 Born in the Philippines in 1979, Loika moved to San Diego after his mother married a United States Navy officer in 1996.
+During his high school years Chris Maze, Loika's other best friend, described Loika as "quiet and reserved."

 Comics

 Loika's affinity for comics began when his mother, who worked as a flight attendant, brought home Marvel cards from the United States.
 Loika would sneak out of school in order to read comic books.
 Later, Loika attended over 300 fan conventions, where he socialized with many comic book creators.
 Loika hosted a podcast titled Loikamania, where he would interview individuals involved in the comic industry, until it ended in 2016.
 BuzzFeed described his efforts in interviewing comic book creators as being "the closest thing comics has to an Oprah".
-After completing his final episode of Loikamania, Loika hosted a panel at Comic-Con International.
+After completing his final episode of Loikamania, Loika hosted a panel at San Diego Comic-Con.
 Loika, had previously been a panelist at the same convention in 2014.

 During the first decade of the 21st century, after having his artwork reviewed by Marvel, Loika went on to write a western story in Image Comics' Outlaw Territory.
 The project involved Garry Henderson and Michael Woods.

 In early July 2013, Comic Book Resources featured his collection on a segment called "Shelf Porn".
 Later that month, Loika was stuck in an elevator, tweeting about his experience.
 Bleeding Cool published an article about this event.
 Due to his efforts of being a booster in the comic book industry, Playboy Philippines interviewed Loika and published the interview in their July 2014 issue.

 In addition to creating a podcast, Loika is also a photographer.
 His photographs, largely of cosplay, have been featured or utilized on Vanity Fair, The Mary Sue, Nerdist, and MTV.